Sharetribe does not charge marketplace administrators any commissions.

 What are Stripe's fees?

 Stripe fees are the cost that Stripe charges for using their service.
-Stripe charges three main fees: the transaction (processing or pay as you go) fee, the Custom (Managed) Accounts fees, and the payout fees.
+Stripe charges three main fees:

 If your marketplace sells in a currency different than yours or your provider's bank accounts' currency, conversion fees may apply as well.